seanmacb/seanmacb.github.io/README.txt

 This is my personal website, adapted from a template from html5up.
-I just tweak things to work, I didn't build it myself.
+I just tweaked some things to work, I didn't build it myself.
 Their readme is below.

 Hyperspace by HTML5 UP
 html5up.net | @ajlkn